How to prepare for surgery

 • The need for further medical investigations or procedures

-Also, after providing complete and accurate information about your current and previous health status (you will submit all previous medical documents) you will be given information about the proposed surgery along with the risks involved.
+Also, after providing complete and correct information about your current and previous health (you will present all previous medical documents) you will be given information about the proposed surgery, together with the risks involved.

-If you agree to the surgery, you will sign an informed consent.
+If you agree to the surgery, you will sign an informed agreement, a consent form.

-Of course, before the operation you will also have a pre-anaesthetic consultation where, depending on your diagnosis, the anaesthesiologist will decide on the type of anaesthesia to be performed (general anaesthesia, regional/rachian anaesthesia, local anaesthesia).
+Of course, before the operation you will also have a pre-anesthetic consultation where, depending on your diagnosis, the anesthesiologist will decide on the type of anesthesia you will have (general, regional/rachial, local).

 GENERAL RECOMMENDATIONS